alinahid477/jenkinsonk8s/README.md

 - copy the kubeconfig file (eg: `~/.kube/config`) and place it in .kube dir (`cp ~/.kube/config .kube/`) of this location.
 - ***Make sure that your the kubeconfig file placed in the .kube dir only contains 1 server endpoint (eg: `server: https://my.domain.com:6443`)***
 - ***Make sure the name of the kubeconfig file placed in .kube dir is strictly **config** (no extension)***

+### Private key file (optional)

+If your k8s cluster api server is in a privated cluster, meaning you cannot access the cluster (eg: `kubectl get ns`) from your local machine directly AND the k8s cluster is only accessible through a jump host aka bastion host
+- you must supply a private key file named `id_rsa` in the `.ssh` of this directory for the bastion host
+- This bootstrap docker container with create a ssh tunnel using the `id_rsa` private key file for authenticating into the bastion host and create ssh tunnel and use relevent port forward.
+Thus any kubectl commands can be performed locally but will get executed in the remote k8s cluster.

 ## Docker build and run